rust-lang/book/src/ch04-02-references-and-borrowing.md

 ## References and Borrowing

-The issue with the tuple code in Listing 4-5 is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.
+The issue with the tuple code in Listing 4-5 is that we have to return the `String` to the calling function so that we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.
 Instead, we can provide a reference to the `String` value.
-A _reference_ is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
+A reference is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
 Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.